SBU-BMI/MappingOHDSI2HDF5/README.md

 ```
 The first matrix is of a numeric type and contains the encoded data.
 The second matrix contains strings and provides annotations or labels of the
-data, and the third contains the
+data, and the third contains the labels for the column annotations.

+## Mapping to JSON

+## Mapping to HDF5